Updated January 8th, 2020

-Less than six years ago, most cryptocurrencies, including bitcoin, were mineable via PCs and inexpensive graphic processing units (GPUs).
-Interestingly enough, a Pentium4 PC was capable of mining more than 100 BTC back in 2010.
+Less than eight years ago, most cryptocurrencies, including Bitcoin, were mineable via PCs and inexpensive graphics processing units (GPUs).
+Interestingly enough, a Pentium 4 PC was capable of mining more than 100 BTC back in 2010.
 Nevertheless, this has totally changed due to multiple factors, including the rise in network difficulty of most cryptocurrencies and the advent of complex ASIC miners.
-This rendered the vast majority of cryptocurrencies impossible to mine using a PC, a single graphics card, or GPU.
+This rendered the vast majority of cryptocurrencies impossible to mine using a PC, a single graphics card, or GPU in 2020.

-However, as of today, there exists a number of altcoins that one can mine with a PC or with a single graphics card (GPU).
-Throughout this article, we’ll review some of the most valuable coins that are still PC mineable, including some older coins that mostly belong to the CryptoNote family, and newer coins that have been launched during the past couple of years.
+However, as of today, there exist a number of altcoins that one can mine with a PC or with a single graphics card (GPU).
+Throughout this article, we'll review some of the most valuable coins that are still PC mineable, including some older coins that mostly belong to the CryptoNote family, and newer coins that have been launched during the past couple of years.
+If you’re looking for the best cryptocurrency to mine without investing in a mining rig, read on.

-(Note: Don’t expect to make a fortune mining any altcoin with your PC or GPU, as you will mostly not be able to make more than a few cents per day.
+(Note: Don't expect to make a fortune mining any altcoin with your PC or GPU in 2020, as you will mostly not be able to make more than a few cents per day.
 You can just test the waters by mining crypto this way, to just get acquainted with the overall process of mining.)

-Bytecoin has never been hotter, as its price recorded an astonishing 5,600% surge in 2017, scoring an all-time high of 100 satoshis in the beginning of the current year.
+Bytecoin attracted serious attention when its price recorded an astonishing 5,600% surge in 2017, scoring an all-time high of 100 satoshis in the beginning of 2018.
 Bytecoin is an altcoin that is based on the CryptoNote protocol, which promotes anonymous peer-to-peer cryptocurrency transactions.
-Bytecoin (BCN) is ASIC resistant, so you can mine it with a simple PC or GPU.
+However, Bytecoin mining was mostly taken over by ASICs, though it is still possible to try and mine it just to try and get some experience in the field.

 Xmrig is the best software for mining Bytecoin, as recommended by the coin's official blog.
 There are three main versions of xmrig's software: one for central processing unit (CPU) mining, another for GPU mining using AMD graphic cards, and the final version is for GPU mining using Nvidia graphics cards.

-Monero was also one of the altcoins that witnessed massive growth throughout the past year.
-During only the past couple of months, the price of monero rose by around 200%.
-Monero is highly recognized now as one of the cryptocurrencies whose transactions are fully anonymous, so it is almost impossible to track both senders and receivers of the coin’s transactions.
-Being a CryptoNote, monero is also ASIC resistant so you can mine it with your PC, or just a single GPU.
+Monero is highly recognized now as one of the cryptocurrencies whose transactions are fully anonymous, so it is almost impossible to track both senders and receivers of the coin's transactions.
+Being a CryptoNote-based protocol, monero is also ASIC resistant so you can mine it with your PC, or just a single GPU.

-Zencash (ZEN) is one of the cryptocurrencies based on Zcash’s zero-knowledge encryption protocol, which promotes almost fully anonymous cryptocurrency transactions.
-The coin’s technology was highly appreciated during the past few months, as reflected by a 800% rise in ZEN price during the last quarter of 2017.
-ZEN’s anonymous transactions are pillared onto two main factors:
+Horizen (ZEN) is one of the cryptocurrencies based on Zcash's zero-knowledge encryption protocol, which promotes almost fully anonymous cryptocurrency transactions.
+The coin's technology was highly appreciated, as reflected by a 800% rise in ZEN price during the last quarter of 2017.
+ZEN's anonymous transactions are pillared onto two main factors:

 1- zk-SNARKS, or "Zero Knowledge Succinct Non-Interactive Argument of Knowledge" algorithm: This represents a proof construction where the verification of possession of a private key is possible, without any interaction between the prover and the verifier taking place.